-An in-depth analysis was conducted on the results of bi-clustering.
-This involves evaluating countries within the same league and identifying those that are separated to determine the strengths and weaknesses of a HES.
-By doing so, a crucial area that requires intervention could also be uncovered (refer to Fig. 7.1).
+An extensive examination was carried out on the outcomes of bi-clustering.
+This process involves assessing countries grouped and identifying those that are distinguished to determine the strengths and weaknesses of Higher Education Systems.
+By doing so, a critical area that requires intervention could also be discovered (refer to Figure 5.5).